petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/advanced-web-content-api.md

 java -classpath .:* -DcontentStructureId=1234 -DimageId=5678 -DsiteId=91011 StructuredContents_POST_ToSites
 ```

-## Get the Web Content Article Rendered with a Particular Template
+## Get a Web Content Article Rendered with a Particular Template

 An article is not linked to a particular template.
 The template defines how the article renders.
 You can use different templates for the same article.
 For more information, read [Web Content Structures](../web-content-structures.md).